About speech, language and communication needs

 • Use different modes to give instructions and communicate.
 Visual aids, such as picture cards, can be used in addition to verbal instructions to show a task sequence or a key learning concept.
 Other options include captioned videos to teach a skill or play activity, or using gestures while giving instructions.

 • Provide feedback.
 Immediate verbal correction if a child mispronounces words or sentences can help them with language if this is done in a way that does not cause embarrassment.
-Consider repeating what the child has said, with the correct word or sentence structure, in a question format.
-Another option is to give the student choices between the incorrect and correct variations to help them process what is being said.

 • Teach students how to create their own learning material.
 Learning how to take notes and create graphic organisers can help students understand and make connections between main points.
 For example, students could develop a list of the key concepts and vocabulary items relevant to the curriculum.